NEWS AND EVENTS

 The process began in August

-a survey of historically and architecturally significant resources.
-This
+undertook a survey of historically and architecturally significant

-initial study identified 147 different structures within the City that
+resources.
+This initial study identified 147 different structures within

-had potential historic importance.
-A second, more intensive survey was
+the City that had potential historic importance.
+A second, more intensive

-completed in July of 2009.
-In addition to creating a comprehensive
+survey was completed in July of 2009.
+In addition to creating a

-identified specific buildings that were potentially eligible for listing
+resources, the survey identified specific buildings that were potentially

-Historic District was identified as eligible.
-A grant from the State
+Third Street Historic District was identified as eligible.
+A grant from

-Historical Society of Wisconsin funded the nomination of the district in
+the State Historical Society of Wisconsin funded the nomination of the

 According to the National